 Christmas in Canada is celebrated in much the same way as it is in other Western countries.
-December 25th is the official holiday, with many people also taking time off on the afternoon of the 24th - Christmas Eve Day / Christmas Eve and Boxing Day on the 26th.
+As it is across the globe, December 25th is the official holiday in Canada, with many Canadians also taking time off on the afternoon of the 24th (Christmas Eve) as well as Boxing Day, celebrated on the 26th.

-Of course, Canada is a multicultural country, so many other holiday traditions aside from Christian ones are observed in December and throughout the year.
-Hanukkah celebrations are widespread in December across, especially in Toronto and Montreal where there are large Jewish populations.
+Canada is a multicultural country, so many other holiday traditions aside from Christian ones are observed in December and throughout the year.
+Hanukkah celebrations are widespread especially in Toronto and Montreal where there are large Jewish populations.

-Pretty much everything in the way of retail and services is closed on this day, except for the occasional convenience store.
-If you're looking for a bar or restaurant, a hotel is a good bet.
+On Christmas Day, pretty much everything in the way of retail and services is closed, except for the occasional convenience store.
+If you're looking for a bar or restaurant for a good holiday meal, a hotel is a good bet.

-December 24th, Christmas Eve, is the last chance to get Christmas shopping done, with most stores staying open until 5 or 6 pm and lots of people packing in work for the day at noon or shortly thereafter.
+Christmas Eve (December 24th), is the last chance to get Christmas shopping done, with most stores staying open until 5 or 6 pm and lots of people leaving work for the day by noon or shortly thereafter.

-On December 26th, Canadians shake off their tryptophan and egg nog induced sluggishness and hit the malls for Boxing Day, the biggest shopping day of the year, where stores slash prices in an effort to unload inventory.
+On December 26th, Canadians shake off their food comas and hit the malls for Boxing Day, the biggest shopping day of the year, where stores slash prices in an effort to attract holiday shoppers.

-The week in between Christmas and New Year's is a popular time to travel.
+The week between Christmas and New Year's is a popular time to travel.
 Lots of people head for southern climates or across the country for a holiday visit.
-If you're looking for a travel bargain, consider flying on Christmas day, New Year's Eve or New Year's Day.
+If you're looking for a travel bargain, consider flying on Christmas Day, New Year's Eve, or New Year's Day.
 Flight fares peak the weekend before and the days after December 25th, and again on January 2nd.

 Public transportation in Canada over the Christmas holidays will most likely be operating on a reduced schedule on Christmas Eve, Christmas Day and Boxing Day, and New Year's Day.

-Toronto's Santa Claus Parade in fact holds the record as the longest standing children's parade and has marched the jolly man across town for more than a century.
+Toronto's Santa Claus Parade holds the record as the longest-standing children's parade and has marched jolly St. Nick across town for more than a century.

-Be sure to be prepared for cold weather if visiting Canada over Christmas; however the climate does vary from west to east coast, with Vancouver and British Columbia as a whole much milder and wetter.
+Be prepared for cold weather if visiting Canada over Christmas; however, the climate does vary from west to east coast, with Vancouver and British Columbia as a whole being much milder and wetter.

 Although cold, Toronto at Christmas is bustling and festive.
 Light shows, the Toronto Santa Claus Parade, the Bay Christmas Windows are just some of the holiday activities in Toronto.

 As Canada's national capital, Ottawa does any holiday up in a big way and Christmas is no exception.
-Light shows, parades and other festive activities go on throughout the season, but dress warmly!Continue to 9 of 10 below.
+Light shows, parades, and other festive activities go on throughout the season but dress warmly.

-The scene in Old Quebec City over the holidays is storybook perfect: snow-capped 17th century buildings, cobblestone streets, Christmas lights.
+The scene in Old Quebec City over the holidays is storybook perfect: snow-capped 17th-century buildings, cobblestone streets, and Christmas lights.
 Many concerts and special events are staged to celebrate the season, including many that highlight the city's long history.